rmwkwok/forward_forward_algorithm/README.md

 2. Then comes the negative pass which goes through only all the `FFDense` layers and performs gradient descent on them.
 3. Last comes an evaluation dataset of only positive data.

 The 3 datasets each requires the layers to perform a different set of tasks (among the 5 listed above).
 Therefore, 3 different tensorflow graphs can be built based on a `train_seq` python function as demonstrated above.
-To over graph retracing, the `TrainMgr` is responsible for storing built Graphs so that they can be reused from epoch to epoch.
+To avoid graph retracing, the `TrainMgr` is responsible for storing built Graphs so that they can be reused from epoch to epoch.

 ## Unsupervised-wise FF vs. Supervised-wise FF